-Feature Existing Defined Contribution (DC) Pension Schemes Proposed AE scheme (based on March 2022 design principles) Comment Once-off Contributions Allowed Not allowed The lack of facility to pay once-off contributions is a serious disadvantage in AE.
+Feature Existing Defined Contribution (DC) Pension Schemes AE Comment Once-off Contributions Allowed.
+Not allowed.
+The lack of facility to pay once-off contributions is a serious disadvantage in AE.
 Tax Relief/ State Subsidy on Contributions Relief on employee's contributions at their marginal rate i.e. either 20% or 40% (subject to maximum contribution rules).
 A constant state subsidy of 33% of employees' contributions is paid - this is equivalent to getting tax relief at a rate of 25%.
 The AE state subsidy is better than the tax relief model for low earners i.e. those paying no tax or 20% tax.
 Anyone paying the higher rate of tax will be better off in a DC pension scheme.
 Taxation of benefits on retirement 25% of the fund can be paid as a lump sum in a tax efficient manner.
 The balance of the fund can be used to secure a regular income in retirement (annuity) or a variable income Approved Retirement Fund (ARF).
 In either scenario income tax and USC is payable on this income.
-The proposed design is that the taxation of benefits in retirement will be the same as for existing DC schemes.
-Benefits on retirement are taxed in the same way in both systems.
+Any amount paid from the fund (after any tax-free lump sum - max 25% of fund) will be subject to schedule E tax.
+Taxation of benefits on retirement differ under the Automatic- enrolment Retirement Savings System.
 Retirement Age Employer can choose a Normal Retirement Age between 60 and 70.
 Members can retire early, once they reach age 50.
 In cases of very serious ill-health, members can early retire before then.
 In line with the State Pension Age (SPA), which is currently 66, but could increase to 68.
 No option to retire early - members' funds are locked in until they are 66 (or older if the SPA changes), except in cases of serious ill health.
 Being made to wait until State Pension Age to draw down benefits means there is a very serious lack of flexibility in the AE proposal.
 This doesn't make any allowance at all for early retirement, blended retirement, phased retirement etc. Death Benefits Lump Sum and Dependants' Pensions can be paid on death.
 The value of the fund will be payable on death.
-How the benefits will be available after death will be set out by the CPA.
-More detail on this will follow, but there is no indication that additional death benefits will form part of AE.
+Payments on death will be subject to income tax at the beneficiary's income tax rate for the total death benefit.
 Death benefits are an important benefit for employees.
 Employers using the AE pension may have to provide death benefits with a different arrangement.
 Fund Choice A wide range of fund options are available, subject only to prudential rules on what is suitable for pension scheme investments.
-Limited to 4 types of funds.
-Fund managers selected by the CPA, i.e. customers have no role in their selection.
+Limited to 3 types of funds and the default strategy.
 AE has a very limited range of funds and gives members no power to change fund manager if they are unhappy with performance.
-Charges Charges are negotiated between schemes and providers and can cover a range of services, including direct engagement with members, employer and trustees, scheme specific fund choices etc. Capped at 0.5% per annum (but it's not clear what exactly this covers).
-In order to compare the relative value for money delivered by the respective charging regimes, we need more detail on what services are being provided in the AE scheme.
+Charges Charges are negotiated between schemes and providers and can cover a range of services, including direct engagement with members, employer and trustees, scheme specific fund choices etc. Charges will be set nearer the launch date of 30th September 2025, but it is expected there will be: A maximum Annual Management charge (AMC) and a flat per member charge (to be confirmed).
+In order to compare the relative value for money delivered by the respective charging regimes, we need more detail on what services are being provided in the AE system.
 Guidance and advice Typically available with a trained professional 1-1 or on screen.
 Appears to be no advice - defaults only.
 Guidance and advice will be very important for members of the AE plan - particularly at retirement.
 It is surprising that these are not covered in the design document.